dward2/BME547/Resources/WebServices/server_client_interactions.md

 ```
 The interpreter comes across a decoration called `@app.route`.
 This tells the
 interpreter that the function following the decorator should be called when a
-request is made to the server at the `/` route.
-For now, all it does
+request is made to the server at the `/` route (hence the decorator name
+`@app.route` meaning to assign a route to the server defined in `app`).
+For now, the interpreter and server stores
-is store that fact away, that "/" would call the `server_on()` function.
+that fact away, that "/" would call the `server_on()` function.

 It then continues until it finds the next decorator / function pair:
 ```